-5 Hidden Gems in Quebec You Need to Visit Right Now
+5 Hidden Gems in Quebec That Are Worth Exploring

-You haven’t fully experienced Quebec until you’ve checked out these quirky sights and natural wonders.
+You haven’t fully experienced Quebec until you’ve checked out these quirky sights and off-the-beaten-path wonders.

 Gaze at the Galaxy

-Over the past several decades, the municipalities surrounding the Mont-Mégantic International Dark Sky Reserve have made a sustained effort to eliminate light pollution, making this one of the best places in the world to go stargazing.
+Over the past several decades, the municipalities surrounding the Mont-Mégantic International Dark Sky Reserve have made a sustained effort to eliminate light pollution, making this one of the best places in Canada to go stargazing.
 Camping sites and cabins are available, and true astronomy diehards can climb to the famous observatory.
-Notre-Dame-des-Bois.
+Notre-Dame-des-Bois, Quebec.

 Squeeze a Box

 What the fiddle is to Newfoundlanders the 10-button diatonic accordion is to the Québécois.
-The Accordion Museum pays homage to the humble squeezebox with 150 handcrafted, antique specimens and a fascinating overview of the instrument’s contribution to jazz, folk and classical music.
-Each September, fans gather for the Carrefour Mondial, a two-day festival celebrating all things accordion, with food, line dancing and, COVID-permitting, performances from around the globe.
-This year’s edition is scheduled for September 3 to 5.
-Montmagny.
+The Montmagny Accordion Museum pays homage to the humble squeezebox with 150 handcrafted, antique specimens and a fascinating overview of the instrument’s contribution to jazz, folk and classical music.
+Each September, fans gather for the Carrefour Mondial, a two-day festival celebrating all things accordion, with food, line dancing and performances from around the globe.
+This year’s edition is scheduled for September 2 to 4.
+Montmagny, Quebec.

 Stop for Fries

 Cantine Chez Ben is one of Quebec’s most iconic roadside stops, thanks to a gloriously kitschy, larger-than-life sign featuring the eponymous chef, hot dog in hand.
 The diner’s excellent poutine—available in Italian, barbecue and ground-beef varieties—comes heaped with giant squeaky curds.
 Go after dark, when the Ben sign lights up like the Vegas strip.
 Granby, Quebec.

 Photo: CL-Medien / Shutterstock.com